How To Measure Gauge In Knitting

 Why You Should Create A Gauge Swatch

-Most knitting patterns will tell you the gauge so that you can check to see if yours is the same using the same size needles and weight of yarn.
+Most knitting patterns will tell you the gauge so you can check to see if yours is the same using the same size needles and weight of yarn.

 Every Knitter Knits Differently

-Sometimes when knitting the finished item might look a bit different from the pattern photos.
+Sometimes when knitting, the finished item might look a bit different from the pattern photos.

 This may be because you decided to use different needles, different yarn, or maybe your knitting tension is different, so your gauge doesn’t match up to the pattern.